React Native

 Dark Mode

 By default, the SDK will inherit the device's light mode and dark mode settings.
-This method allows you to programmatically override it.
-Change the boolean to true or false.
+You can programmatically set dark mode using the following methods:

 Customize User Interfaces